 Maybe you’re like me and love hot showers.
 This may be difficult to hear, but switching to cold showers can have a lot of productivity benefits.
 We discussed these in detail in The Productivity Show Episode 22 (Podcast).
 When we take a cold shower, it stimulates our body’s fight-or-flight response which creates a natural boost of energy to increase strength and speed.
-Since we’re not really running from something, we can use this energy into getting more stuff done.
+Since we’re not really running from something, we can use our increased energy levels to get more stuff done.

 If you’re already cringing at the thought of taking a cold shower, it’s fine.
 You don’t have to dive right into it.
 You can do it in stages if that makes you feel better and more in control.
 You can start off with warm water and then gradually make it cooler.
 You can even start with different body parts.
 Perhaps start with your legs and then your arms and then finally, your head.

 Day 1: Start off with warm water.
 After lathering, use cool water and then switch it back to warm water.